bbondy/codefirefox/README.md

 ===============

 The exercise module can be used either client or server side.
+Client side supports all modern browser, and also IE8+.

 The module is called CodeChecker and it gives the ability to check a list of whitelist code snippets and blacklist code snippets against